-A couple of general tips before I get into the monster list:
+A couple of general tips before I get to the monster list:

-- Sparkling water can be used instead of still water for that bubbly goodness
+- Sparkling water can be used instead of still water for a bit of that bubbly goodness

 - Fruit infusions are best if they’ve been allowed to steep for at least four hours